 So we kick things off with a phone call between CIA man John Dresham, and the guy who arranges teams for black ops Anthony Chapel.
-Of course from this point on, everyone will be referred to by only their last name, because it sounds cooler that way.
+Of course, from this point on, everyone will be referred to by only their last name, because it sounds cooler that way.

 A team of mercenaries were hired by Dresham, through Chapel, to help spread democracy to the Galmoral Island.
-Unfortunately the mercenary team has been pinned down by the French Army.
-In the midst of an epic battle, with lots of stock footage of tanks firing, a dark haired attractive reporter asks the French general if she can go and do an interview with the mercenaries, because why not?
+Unfortunately, the mercenary team has been pinned down by the French Army.
+In the midst of an epic battle, with lots of stock footage of tanks firing, a dark-haired attractive reporter asks the French general if she can go and do an interview with the mercenaries, because why not?

-Well the jokes on them, because the reporter is actually someone who gathers intelligence for Seeger and his team.
+Well, the jokes on them, because the reporter is actually someone who gathers intelligence for Seeger and his team.
 While this battle rages on, half of Seeger’s team have gone to kidnap the French ambassador so they can bargain for the freedom of the mercenaries.
 The French general of course orders his troops to cease fire, but apparently in the French military, a superior officer giving an order is more like a suggestion.
 The result is the French ambassador, his family, his chef, his maid, and his butler are all blown up.

-During the chaos following the French ambassador and his housing staff being killed, the mercenaries make kill Seeger’s good friend (I’m not making this up) Radio Jones gets shot.
+During the chaos following the French ambassador and his housing staff being killed, the mercenaries kill Seeger’s good friend (I’m not making this up), and Radio Jones gets shot.
 Seagal, sorry Seeger, promises that he will take care of his family, and proceeds to try to carry his body to the helicopter they are using to make their escape.
 But alas, there is no room in the chopper, so Seeger must leave Radio Jones body behind.

-All of this so called action is followed by Seeger visiting Mrs. Radio Jones, and Radio Jones Jr. and giving them a roll of greasy dollar bills, because Seeger is going to take care of them now.
+All of this so-called action is followed by Seeger visiting Mrs. Radio Jones, and Radio Jones Jr. and giving them a roll of greasy dollar bills, because Seeger is going to take care of them now.
 He swore it, and for some inexplicable reason, he has decided that he is going to get Radio Jones body back, and get him the military funeral with full honors that Seeger thinks he deserves.
 Never mind that he was a mercenary, and was killed fighting the military of a US ally.

 Not to bore you with details, but the next hour includes: